dedalusj/cwmonitor/README.md

 Available metrics are: `cpu, memory, swap, disk, docker-health, docker-stats`.

 Use `./cwmonitor --help` to see a description of the other command line arguments.
+All the command line options can be set via environment variables by prefixing `CWMONITOR_` to the capitalized version of the cli option, e.g. `--metrics` becomes `CWMONITOR_METRICS`.

 ### Docker